teiwei2003/docs/ja/learn/hijack-escrow/edit-escrow-hints.md

 #[serde(rename_all = "snake_case")]
 pub enum ExecuteMsg {
     Approve {
-        // release some coins - if quantity is None, release all coins in balance
+       //release some coins - if quantity is None, release all coins in balance
         quantity: Option<Vec<Coin>>,
     },
     Refund {},